Lucy-Forrest-Lab/MemSTATS_benchmark/README.md

 •	“Order” – the number of repeats that constitute a given symmetry

-•	“Repeats-Topology” – the topology of the repeats with respect to the membrane
+•	“Repeat-Topology” – the topology of the repeats with respect to the membrane

 •	“Closed/Open” – whether the symmetry can be described by a point group (closed, such as C2 or D4) or has a translational component (open, such as helical or linear symmetries)